 Orange County Wrongful Death Attorney

 When a person suffers injury or economic loss due to the negligent actions of another person or party, the injured party can pursue a personal injury claim to seek compensation for those losses.
-However, if the victim dies due to the negligent conduct, the victim’s surviving loved ones will need to pursue a wrongful death claim to obtain compensation for the incident.
+However, if the victim dies due to negligent conduct, the victim’s surviving loved ones will need to pursue a wrongful death claim to obtain compensation for the incident.
 Wrongful death claims work very similarly to typical personal injury claims with some exceptions.
+Just ask our personal injury lawyers in Orange County!

-The Bentley & More, LLP team has vast experience handling all types of civil actions in California, including wrongful death claims.
+The Bentley & More LLP team has vast experience handling all types of civil actions in California, including wrongful death claims.
 Our Orange County wrongful death attorneys understand how difficult the loss of a loved one can be, especially when it occurs due to a sudden and preventable accident.
 We offer comprehensive legal representation and provide compassionate assistance during difficult times for our clients.
+Contact us today to discuss your case,

 Just like personal injury lawsuits, plaintiffs in wrongful death claims will need to prove a defendant’s negligence in court.
 Proving negligence involves demonstrating how a defendant owed the deceased a duty to act with reasonable care, violated that duty, and subsequently caused the death.
 Similar to personal injury claims, plaintiffs in wrongful death lawsuits can pursue various types of compensation, including: